angular/tsickle/README.md

 ### Releasing

-On a new branch, run `npm version <major|minor|patch|...> -m 'rel: %s'` (see `npm help version` for details) to update the version in `package.json`, commit the changes, and create a git tag.
-Push the branch, get it reviewed and merged.
+On a new branch, run `npm version <major|minor|patch|...> -m 'rel: %s'` (see `npm help version` for details).
+It will update the version in `package.json`, commit the changes, and create a git tag.
+Now you push the branch, get it reviewed and merged.

-For the next step, make sure you use npm version 5 or greater (`npm -v`) due to our `prepack` script in package.json.
-Run `npm publish` from the master branch (you must be logged into the `angular` shared npm account).
+Run `./publish.sh` from the master branch (you must be logged into the `angular` shared npm account).